adityakode/Cryptography/README.md

 Hashcash Concept :

-- Hashcash is a POW system used to limit E-mail spam and denial of sevice attacks.
+- Hashcash is a POW system used to limit E-mail spam and denial of service attacks.
 - Hashcash is a cryptographic hash based POW algorithm that requires a selectable amount of work to compute, but the proof can be verified efficiently.

+# Blockchain Structure

+Blockchain Architecture

+- A blockchain is a distributed database of a list of validated blocks.
+- Collection of distributed nodes arranged as a peer-to-peer network without any supernode is a structure of blockchain and due to Consensus mechanism Bitcoin network decides validity of new data based on who is able to produce a valid POW.

+- Mallory : Crypto term of malicious actor!